buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 this **necklace** has 1d4 + 2 magic beads made of aquamarine, black pearl, or topaz.
 It also has many nonmagical beads made of stones such as amber, bloodstone, citrine, coral, jade, pearl, or quartz.
 If a magic bead is removed from the necklace, that bead loses its magic.

 There are six types of magic beads.
-The Narrator decides the type of each bead on the necklace.
+The Game Master decides the type of each bead on the necklace.
 A necklace can have more than one bead of the same type.
 To use one, you must be wearing the necklace.
-Each bead contains a spell that you can cast with two actions, with a Spell DC of 12 + 2x Level in case of a Saving Throw.
+Each bead contains a spell that you can cast with two actions, with a Spell DC of 12 + 2x Level if a Saving Throw is required.
 Once a magic bead' \*\*s spell is cast, that bead can' \*\*t be used again until the next dawn.

 | **3d6** | **Bead of...** | **Spell** |
 |---|---|---|